In this article, I’ll cover profitability, both why it’s important and how to measure it.

 - Strong competitive advantages – They are less susceptible to competition because their competitive advantages are hard to overcome (I’ll cover competitive advantages in more detail later).

-In summary then, profitability is an important indicator of the quality of a company, which is why it’s one of my key metrics.
+In summary, profitability is an important indicator of the quality of a company, which is why it’s one of my key metrics.

 Measuring return on capital employed

 Return on capital employed (ROCE) can be measured in a few different ways.
-The standard approach is to take returns to be operating profits while capital employed is made up of shareholder equity and total debt (also know as borrowings).
+The standard approach is to take returns to be operating profits while capital employed is made up of shareholder capital (shareholder equity) and debt capital (total borrowings).
 In other words, return on capital employed as a percentage is: